-It’s time to showcase our Exclusive Guide to all 176 active Chinese brands again!
-8 months after we first published it, 48 brands have already been added.
+Welcome to our Exclusive Guide to all 178 active Chinese brands again! one after we originally published it, 52 brands have already been added.
 It is the result of research spanning three years and multiple investigating trips to China and includes car, electric vehicles, pickup, bus and truck manufacturers.
-For now we are keeping roughly 50 LSEV makers out, that’s low-speed electric vehicles that don’t require a drivers license and are restricted to rural towns.
+For now we are keeping roughly 130 LSEV makers out, that’s low-speed electric vehicles that don’t require a drivers license and are restricted to rural towns.
 Nowhere else will you find such a exhaustive and up-to-date compilation of all active Chinese automotive manufacturers.
 Like it has been the case for this very website, it’s my need for such a list and its absence anywhere online that have triggered this endeavour.
 A very simple way to take stock of how much the Chinese brands list has grown over the years is this: there are probably just as many active automotive brands in China than there are in the rest of the world combined…

 The largest new vehicle market in the world, China is evolving at lightning speed with a myriad of local brands currently operating.
 Recently, the allocation of electric car production licenses by the Chinese government has triggered the creation of dozens of new NEV manufacturers and brands.
 In a way, China is now where the North American and European markets were in the 1920s with over a hundred brands competing for share in booming volumes.
 There is no doubt the number of Chinese brands will drastically reduce over the next few decades, but for now, with sub-brands becoming brands, brands appearing and disappearing on a weekly basis, it can be a truly confusing maze.
 No more.

 This is a Live Guide, updated as new information comes about.
-Since the first version of this guide was published on 5th January 2018, 48 brands have been added: Aiways, CHJ, Chufeng, Ciwei, COS, CRRC, Dali, Dialev, Doda, Dorcen, Everus, Folor, Green Wheel, Hanergy, Huashen, Huatong, Jetour, Jiulong, JLM, Lark, Leap Motor, Link Tour, Linyu, LvChi, Neta, ORA, Qingling, Qingxing, Red Star, Sany, Senyuan, SF Motors, Shifeng, Sinogold, SiTech, SKIO, SOL, STR, Sunike, T-King, WAW, YGM, Yinlong, Youngman, Yuancheng, Zedriv, Zoomlion and Zuojun.
-1 was discontinued (Hafei) and 1 demoted to sub-brand (Exeed).
+Since the first version of this guide was published on 5th January 2018, 52 brands have been added: Aiways, Bestune, Bordrin, Chufeng, Ciwei, COS, CRRC, Dali, Dialev, Doda, Dorcen, Enovate, Everus, Folor, Fukang, Green Wheel, Hanergy, Huashen, Huatong, Jetour, Jiulong, JLM, Lark, Leap Motor, LI, Link Tour, Linyu, LvChi, Neta, ORA, Qingling, Qingxing, Red Star, Sany, Senyuan, SF Motors, Shifeng, Sinogold, SiTech, SKIO, SOL, STR, Sunike, T-King, WAW, YGM, Yinlong, Youngman, Yuancheng, Zedriv, Zoomlion and Zuojun.
+3 were discontinued (Hafei, JMCGL and LeSee bought by Faraday Future) and 1 demoted to sub-brand therefore kicked out (Exeed).
 If you have information that would impact this Guide please make sure to share it in the comments below.

 Founded in 2017, Aiways (in Mandarin 爱驰 Aichi) is an electric car manufacturer based in Shangrao in the Jiangxi Province with a subsidiary in Germany.
 The company’s factory is rather grandiose, under construction and announced to initially have a 150.000 annual capacity able to be cranked up to 300.000.
 In the long term, its range will include a few SUVs, crossovers, a sedans and an MPV.
-For now, the RG (pictured) is the carmaker’s halo vehicle and was unveiled at the Beijing Auto Show in April 2018, as well as an SUV concept called U5 ION.
+For now, the RG (pictured) is the carmaker’s halo vehicle and was unveiled at the Beijing Auto Show in April 2018.
 Aiways’ claimed specs for the RG are spectacular: 1200 km range, 0-100 in 2.5 seconds and 300 km/h top speed.
 RG stands for Roland Gumpert, the founder of supercar manufacturer GMG – now Apollo Automobil – and Chief Product Manager of Aiways as well as CEO of the German subsidiary.
-Confusingly, the RG had no Aiways branding in Beijing and was instead called the Roland Gumpert Nathalie.
-It is unclear whether the sportscar will remain under the Aiways brand when commercialised.
+The U5 is an SUV that was unveiled in November 2018.
 The official website is here.